rammussenna/Sorbetes/CHARACTERS.md

 ##  Others (Unseen or Supernatural)

 - **The Shadow** – A figure seen only by the player in reflections and glass.
-- **The Child with No Face** – Appears briefly, never speaks, always stares.
 - **The Marching Band** – Heard from a distance; triggers old flashbacks.

 ---